 Set within the most spectacular natural arena, Linga Longa is the perfect host venue for DIRT.
 Although we won’t be sampling the sensational downhill tracks, the park is the pivot point for several gravel routes and loops within the Blackwood Cycling District.
 We held our Queen Stage of DIRT 2019 from Linga Longa, and it was the best finish line we’ve ever had.

 Riders and their families and friends can join us for an Easter weekend of cycling, music and camping fun at Linga Longa.
 There will be kids rides and races and an Easter Egg Hunt.
 BYO camping costs only $40 per person for the entire weekend.
-For those who would like a little more glamour in their camping, very soon we will be launching a Soul Camping option.
+For those who would like a little more glamour in their camping, very have a luxurious Soul Camping Glamping option.
 Non-racing campers can book and pay online through the online DIRT registration page.

 The Linga Longa Cafe will be open during and after each stage, and every evening we will be gathering around the campfires for some music and story telling.
 What a great way to spend the Easter Long Weekend!